-Are you an aspiring dropshipper?
-Hello there.
-In this article, we’ll give you ample information on how to start your dropshipping business in 2021.
+In this article, we’ll show you how to start a dropshipping business in India.

 Dropshipping is a retail strategy where an e-commerce store owner has no inventory of products, instead, they ship it on demand from a supplier/wholesaler.
 The product reaches the customer directly from the wholesaler and the order is complete!